Hertzole/HertzLib/README.md

 - Update manager

 ## License
 Do whatever you want with it.
-I'm not responable for any damages and all that.
+I'm not responsable for any damages and all that.
 See [license](https://github.com/Hertzole/HertzLib/blob/master/LICENSE) for full explanation.